 Parameters

-(string) (Optional) Custom class for nav element.
-Default: 'posts-navigation'.
+(Optional) Custom class for the nav element.<br> Default 'posts-navigation'.

 Default value: 'posts-navigation'